krishna98oza/shocking-grade-9442/README.md

 * Customer should be able to view the list of available cabs.

-* Customer should be able to book cab for desired location from a certain location.
+* Customer should be able to book a cab for the desired location from a specific site.

-* Admin should be able to perform below operations:
+* Admin should be able to perform the below operations:

       1. Cab Management
       2. Driver Management